Ho Chi Minh City To Phnom Penh: Best Ways To Travel

-Well before we get into the exact details on how you should make this journey, let’s get into the why.
+Well, before we get into the exact details, let’s get into the why.
 Why should you visit Phnom Penh in Cambodia?
-I’ll be honest, it isn’t the most glamorous city, at all.
+And, I’ll be honest, it isn’t the most glamorous city at all.
+Some parts can be quite sketchy, and I may have accidentally stayed in the red-light district on my second visit.
+Rookie mistake on my end.

-I know it may be hard to comprehend and understand.
-Though visiting S21 Prison and the Killing Fields provides you an insight into what happened in the country, and how the people were affected by these events in the not so long ago past.
+Nevertheless, you should visit Phnom Penh because it’s important for everyone visiting Cambodia to learn about its past.
+I know it may be hard, but visiting S21 Prison and the Killing Fields gives an insight into what happened in the country, and how the people were affected.

 Ho Chi Minh City To Phnom Penh Distance